Everything You Need to Know About Memorial Day in Kansas City

 Say Hello to Summer

 Usher in the sunny season with the return of several signature events and outdoor expeditions.
-Worlds of Fun is open for the season as of April 30 and Oceans of Fun makes its return on May 28, with Riptide Raceway—the park's newest addition and the world's longest mat-racing water slide—ready to make a splash.
+Worlds of Fun is open for the season, with the highly-anticipated return of the Zambezi Zinger taking place for Season Passholders on May 25 and all park guests on May 26.
+Oceans of Fun opens for the season on May 27, with Riptide Raceway—the park's newest addition and the world's longest mat-racing water slide—ready to make a splash.